ansys/pymapdl/doc/source/getting_started/wsl.rst

   is why the flag ``-smp`` should be included.

 - Because there are some incompatibilities between VPN and INTEL MPI, use the flag ``-mpi msmpi`` when calling MAPDL.
-This guide has not been written or tested under VPN.
-If you are experiencing issues connecting to the Windows host maachine, your license server or an MAPDL instance please disconnect the VPN.
+This WSL guidance has not been written for or tested on VPN.
+If you are experiencing issues connecting to the Windows host machine, your license server, or an MAPDL instance, disconnect the VPN and try again.